 With fire incidents on the rise once again, the time to safeguard your property and ensure you are meeting the latest fire safety standards is now.
 This guide will take you through some essential fire tips that you must not ignore.

 1. Install Fire Doors where appropriate

-Fire doors save lives.
+Internal fire doors save lives.
 They are specialist doors that are designed and rigorously tested to withstand fire and prevent it from spreading around a property for as long as possible.

 What is a fire door?

 Fire doors feature crucial safety features which allow them to perform their jobs correctly - check out our detailed diagram below for more information.

 Each Fire Door is rated - these ratings tell you how long a fire door can withstand the spread of fire.
 For example an FD30 fire door can withstand the spread of fire for 30 minutes, while an FD60 fire door can do the same for 60 minutes.

 Below is a detailed diagram showing you some crucial features of a Fire Door.

 Do you need a fire door in your property?

 If you are a residential homeowner, you will only be required to install fire doors if your home meets one of the following criteria: